Official Constitution and By-Laws

 All Tribal Citizens have the right to petition with good cause The Tribe of the Whitetop Band of Native Indians for any matter at any time.
 The following procedure is required:

 b.
-If not resolved or acted upon, a written petition must be filed by a citizen and include a detailed explanation of purpose and reasoning for action
+If not resolved or acted upon, a written petition must be filed by a citizen and include a detailed explanation of the purpose and reasoning for the action requested.

 ARTICLE XI - WHITETOP TRIBE CODE OF CONDUCT SECTION 1

-All Citizens, including the Whitetop Council will commit to establishing and promoting a positive image of The Tribe of the Whitetop Band of Native Indians, its citizens and activities.
+All Citizens, including the Whitetop Council, will commit to establishing and promoting a positive image of The Tribe of the Whitetop Band of Native Indians, its citizens and its activities.

 Citizens should not be intoxicated or under the influence of illegal substances during meetings or activities of the Tribe, or while representing The Tribe of the Whitetop Band of Native Indians.